evagabriela/WDI/curriculum/week-02/02-functions/README.md

 In the last couple of lessons we looked at how we can control the flow of a program by using conditional statements and loops, and after that, you probably noticed how quickly a program can grow in length and complexity.

 In this lesson we’ll be taking a look at how we can use functions to group together statements that perform a specific task and reduce repetition in our programs.

+Take a look at this short [video](https://generalassembly.wistia.com/medias/qmhj5hv27i) that provides an overview of how functions are useful in our programs.